 Question Answer What is Dominion KX II?
 Dominion KX II is a second-generation digital KVM (keyboard, video, mouse) switch that enables one, two, four or eight IT administrators to access and control 8, 16, 32 or 64 servers over the network with BIOS-level functionality.
 Dominion KX II is completely hardware- and OS-independent; users can troubleshoot and reconfigure servers even when servers are down.
 At the rack, Dominion KX II provides the same functionality, convenience, and space and cost savings as traditional analog KVM switches.
 However, Dominion KX II also integrates the industry's highest performing KVM-over-IP technology, allowing multiple administrators to access server KVM consoles from any networked workstation as well as from the iPhone® and iPad®.

-How does Dominion KX II differ from remote control software?
+Question Answer How does Dominion KX II differ from remote control software?
 When using Dominion KX II remotely, the interface, at first glance, may seem similar to remote control software such as pcAnywhereTM, Windows® Terminal Services/Remote Desktop, VNC, etc. However, because Dominion KX II is not a software but a hardware solution, it's much more powerful: Hardware- and OS-independent - Dominion KX II can be used to manage servers running many popular OSs, including Intel®, Sun®, PowerPC running Windows, Linux®, SolarisTM, etc. State-independent/Agentless - Dominion KX II does not require the managed server OS to be up and running, nor does it require any special software to be installed on the managed server.
 Out-of-band - Even if the managed server's own network connection is unavailable, it can still be managed through Dominion KX II.
 BIOS-level access - Even if the server is hung at boot up, requires booting to safe mode, or requires system BIOS parameters to be altered, Dominion KX II still works flawlessly to enable these configurations to be made.
 Can the Dominion KX II be rack mounted?
 Yes.
 The Dominion KX II ships standard with 19" rack mount brackets.
 It can also be reverse rack mounted so the server ports face forward.
+How large is the Dominion KX II?
+Dominion KX II is only 1U high (except the KX2-864 and KX2-464, which are 2U), fits in a standard 19" rack mount and is only 11.4" (29 cm) deep.
+The Dominion KX2-832 and KX2-864 are 13.8" (36 cm) deep.